hashicorp/vault/website/source/docs/vault-enterprise/hsm/behavior.html.md

 ---
+layout: "docs"
-title: "Vault HSM Behavioral Changes"
+page_title: "Vault Enterprise HSM Behavioral Changes"
+sidebar_current: "docs-vault-enterprise-hsm-behavior"
+description: |-
+  Vault Enterprise HSM support changes the way Vault works with regard to unseal and recovery keys as well as rekey and recovery operations.
 ---

-# Vault HSM Behavioral Changes
+# Vault Enterprise HSM Behavioral Changes

 This page contains information about the behavioral differences that take effect when using Vault with an HSM.